-E. The possibility, at least in principle, to produce nano-micro structures at the surface, or even deeper into the bulk, because selective oxidation of Cu in such alloy at high temperatures (650-1050°C).
-Both segregation of pure Ni among to CuO_x and cooling rate are key aspects of the preparation to be studied in deeper details.
+E. The possibility, at least in principle, to produce nano-micro structures (and obviously voids) both at the surface and deeper into the bulk, because selective oxidation of Cu in such alloy at high temperatures (650-1050°C).
+Both segregation of pure Ni among to CuOx and cooling rate are key aspects of the preparation to be studied in deeper details, although we spent a lot of time (and money) to investigate such key aspects.

-Our studies, very exploratory, were devoted to finding simple, and reliable/reproducible procedures to get these kinds of structures.
+Our studies, very exploratory, were devoted to finding simple and reliable/reproducible procedures to get these kinds of structures.
 Experiments with the selected material were operated for time as long as possible: "strength" and aging tests.